Bridgewater Iron Works: History

 In 1845, the Fall River Railroad reached Bridgewater, and the following year, a connection to Boston was completed, allowing the company much easier access to these markets.
 The company grew rapidly during this time, and by the early 1850s, it employed 250 men and contained about 10 acres devoted to manufacturing.
 James Ferguson became superintendent of the works in 1856, and would be in charge of the daily operation of the company for several decades.

 By 1860, at the dawn of the Civil War, the Bridgewater Iron Company was one of the largest in the country, specializing in heavy castings and forgings, including key parts for the United States Navy, including the famous USS Monitor and the USS New Ironsides iron-clad warships, and the Pacific Mail Steamship Company.
 By 1868, the company employed about 600 men.
 The company also produced drawn copper and brass tubes for steam boilers.

 In 1899, the site was purchased by the Stanley Works of New Britain, Connecticut for the manufacture of machinery and steel plate used in tool production.
 The section of Bridgewater surrounding the plant soon became known as Stanley.
 The company operated the site until 1928, when production was shifted to New Britain.
 The site was then acquired by the George O. Jenkins Company, for storage of scrap paper.

 The property was heavily damaged by the Hurricane of 1938.
 Between 1946 and 1988, two buildings on the site were operated by the Bridgewater Foundry Company, which produced grey iron castings.

-Recent history
+Iron Works Park

 The property was donated to the Town of Bridgewater in 1994 by the Brousseau and Landner families, the last owners of the foundry.
-Much of the site has been converted into Ironworks Park.
-The park includes a small bridge over the Town River, and the remnants of several buildings.
+Much of the site has been converted into Iron Works Park.
+The 12-acre park includes a small bridge over the Town River, and the remnants of several buildings.
 Another portion of the property now contains the town's highway department.